NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 - hide text on any user interface items
 - allow your site to be offered in an unlimited number of languages

-EZ WildApricot Web Designer module can be used to make WildApricot sites available in two or more languages by dynamically replacing strings with a translated string.
-A translator will use a comma separated value (CSV) configuration file that is easily editable, making it easy to maintain hundreds of modifications in a human-readable file.
+EZ WildApricot Web Designer module can be used to make WildApricot sites available in two or more languages by dynamically replacing content gadgets and hard-coded strings with a translations.
+The translations are all stored in CSV files in WildApricot File Managers and can be edited from a visual inspector and editor as well.

 ---